jorgecarleitao/public-contracts/docs/contribute.rst

 We give the chance to contributors - specially to new contributors - to go thought the full process: if the person who submitted the ticket is willing to work on it, he should have priority on doing it, even if this means having the ticket open for a longer time.

-If there is more than one contributor interested in working on a ticket, they should make an effort to work together.

 Closing tickets
 :::::::::::::::